Our Story

 Shortly after starting the anti-convulsant, Julie developed puffy, red eyes and blisters in her ears.
 Jean rushed her to the pediatrician and was told she had conjunctivitis in both eyes and double ear infections.
 The pediatrician prescribed an antibiotic, told Jean everything would be fine within a few days and sent them on their way.
 Little did Jean know that Julie would get much worse.
 The next day, Julie developed a high fever and blistering rash and was again taken to the pediatrician, who said Julie had Chicken Pox and not to worry.

-August 18, 1994, Julie was admitted to the hospital with SJS/TEN.
+Four days later, on August 18, 1994, Julie was diagnosed with SJS.
 The diagnosis brought Jean hope and relief, as she believed Julie would soon get better.
 However, the hope was stolen when a doctor told her, “Jean, this is not a good thing.”

-Jean’s sisters went to the medical library and got the only information they had on SJS–one lone article.
+Jean’s sisters went to the medical library and found the only information they had on SJS — one lone article.
 As Julie’s SJS progressed into Toxic Epidermal Necrolysis (TEN), she began a grueling treatment: being debrided daily and wrapped in bandages, given morphine for the pain, and placed on a feeding tube for nutrition.
 Jean almost lost Julie several times during her hospitalization as her lungs collapsed.
 There was even a night when her entire family came up to the hospital to say goodbye to her.

 Jean never left Julie’s side, and after 27 days of fighting for her life, Julie was released from the hospital.
 Jean was given one lesson on how to place Julie’s feeding tube through her nose and into her stomach just before leaving the hospital.
 Julie was left with numerous side effects, including being blind in her right eye with low vision in her left, dry eye syndrome, photophobia and deafness.